KongkowITMedan/SimpleContribute/README.md

 # How to contribute to this project

 * Add your name to the `CONTRIBUTORS.md` file
-* Create a simple `Hello word!` script in a language of your choice
+* Create a simple `Hello world!` script in a language of your choice

 # Reference Links